-We are just not ready; we have too much to do; our lists grow longer; our accomplishments are fewer.
-For everything we check off, six more slip onto the list.
+We are just not ready, we have too much to do, our lists grow longer, our accomplishments are fewer.
+For everything we check off, six more tasks slip onto the list.
 How does that happen?
-This is where the whole legend about elves came into being – people found their Christmas to-do lists growing almost before their eyes.
+This is where the whole legend about elves came into being: people found their Christmas to-do lists growing almost before their eyes.
 Who is doing this?
 Must be elves.
 We’re not ready.

-That is precisely why we need Advent.
-The creators of the Christian calendar knew that we all would need a swift kick to get the new year started.
-So, it begins with a call to get ready.
+Which is precisely why we need Advent.
+The originators of the Christian calendar knew that we all would need a swift kick to get the new year started.
+So, Advent begins with a call to get ready.
 Because we aren’t ready.
-Worse than that, we’ve forgotten that there is anything to get ready for.
+Worse than that, we’ve forgotten that we have anything to get ready for.
 Or we thought that what we are supposed to be getting ready for is a celebration of the past.
 We are preparing for a historical observation of something God did at one time.
 And we are still grateful for it; we are still defined by it; we still try to live differently because of it.
-But it is to an extent, old news.
+But it is, to an extent, old news.
 It is a case of “been there, done that” when it comes right down to it.
 Or is it?

-“O that you would tear open the heavens and come down,” Isaiah cries on our behalf.
+“O that you would tear open the heavens and come down” (Isaiah 64:1a, NRSV) is the plea.
 We know you are present; our faith tells us that you are here.
 But we need to know it beyond a shadow of a doubt.
-Shake us up, so that we can be certain again.
+Shake us up so that we can be certain again.
 We’ve begun to wonder; we’ve begun to doubt.
 So, do it again, Lord.
 Do it again.

-There is where our historical observance comes in.
-There is where telling the story becomes so important —not just so that we can look back with a sigh and long for the good old days, not so that we can wistfully wish for the blessing that they had back in the day, but so we can learn to recognize it when it comes again.
+This is where our historical observance comes in.
+This is where telling the story becomes so important.
+Not just so that we can look back with a sigh and long for the good old days, not so that we can wistfully wish for the blessing that they had back in the day, but so that we can learn to recognize it when it comes again.

-That is the task of Advent, to pay attention to what is and what might be, not simply to look back at what was.
-The people of God were in exile; the foundations of their nation had been shaken; the comforts that they had begun to take for granted were taken from them.
+That is the task of Advent: to pay attention to what is and what might be, not simply to look back at what was.
+The people of God were in exile; the foundations of their nation had been shaken; their comforts were taken from them.
 The human institutions that they had constructed no longer held the security that they had begun to take for granted.
 So, they began to look elsewhere, and they realized that their faith was shaky as well.
-They needed a boost, so they looked back; and they looked forward at the same time.
-The mountains of our society were shaken; so shake the mountains, O Lord.
-The foundations of our nation were shaken; so shake the foundations, O God.
+They needed a boost.
+So, they looked backward and forward at the same time.
+The mountains of our society were shaken, so shake the mountains, O Lord.
+The foundations of our nation were shaken, so shake the foundations, O God.

 They needed an Advent upside the head!
+They needed a hope that shocked them.
 We remember, they claimed, we remember how you used to deal with us, and we want that again.
 We want to remember as you remember.
-The words seem like they were reminding God, but really they were reminding themselves.
-The look back was not just to give them a warm feeling about what once was, but a way to spur them to living differently.
+Their words seem like they were reminding God, but really, they were reminding themselves.
+The look back was not just to give them a warm feeling about what once was, but also a way to spur them to live differently.

 Advent is a reminder to get out of our sense of complacency.
-Though it is hard to be complacent when things are difficult.
-When all is going well, then we need the two by four of Advent to wake us up.
+It is hard to be complacent when things are difficult.
+When all is going well, then we need the two-by-four of Advent to wake us.
 But when things are difficult, we use Advent as a prayer, as a reminder to hope.

-Believe it or not, that is the call of Jesus in our gospel passage for the week.
+Believe it or not, that is the call of Jesus in our Gospel passage for the week.
 It is a call to hope.
+But a shocking hope, a hope that startles, that shakes us to the core if we’re thinking about it.
+But a hope nonetheless.
 We sometimes must listen hard to hear something hopeful in these descriptions, but it is there.
-It is underneath sometimes, but still there.
+Underneath sometimes, but still there.

 Nervous?
 Well, yes, because there is much to do and a deadline to meet.
-But at the same time, there is the promise that the master is near – not as a threat, but as a promise.
+But at the same time, we hear the promise that the master is near.
+Not as a threat, but as a promise.
 We are not alone.
-What we see in front of us is not all there is.
+What we see in front of us is not all that there is.
 History is heading somewhere.
-We may not know where exactly, except that it is someplace called the kingdom of heaven, or as Jesus was fond of describing it, life.
-And that is what we long for in the end, life – life in all its fullness and meaning; life in all its joy and promise.
+We may not know where exactly, except that it is someplace called the Kingdom of Heaven.
+Or as Jesus was fond of describing it, it is Life.
+And that is what we long for in the end, life.
+Life in all its fullness and meaning, life in all its joy and promise.
 That’s what is coming; that is what is promised.

 And we forget every now and then.
 We forget that we are looking for anything, that we are hoping for anything.
-Until Advent comes and knocks us upside the head with a not so subtle reminder.
-Then we look and see what a mess we’re living in, and we need to do something about it, because “Company’s Coming!”
+Until Advent comes and knocks us upside the head with a not-so-subtle reminder: Watch!